Follow the step by step process or choose what situation that best describes you:

 Externship

 An externship is a necessary and vital part of your law school experience.
 You must have finished at least one year of your law school’s J.D. program prior to beginning an externship.
 You will not be paid during this externship, which may occur in any legal setting.
 You will be evaluated by a member of your law school’s faculty who will conduct on-site visits during your externship.
-Other opportunities for you to practice your legal skills may be offered by your law school, including clinics on various types of law (such as environmental law, criminal defense and Veterans’ affairs), and pro bono volunteer activities in public interest and/or governmental agencies.
+Other opportunities for you to practice your legal skills may be offered by your law school, including clinics on various types of law (such as environmental law, criminal defense, and Veterans’ Affairs), and pro bono volunteer activities in the public interest and/or governmental agencies.

 Clerkship